By John Irish

 That, however, is likely to take time, diplomats have said.

 Le Drian is set to meet President Michel Aoun and Shi’ite Hezbollah ally and Speaker of the Parliament Nabih Berri, although officials have declined to confirm a meeting with Prime Minister-designate Saad al-Hariri.

-The two diplomats said it was unlikely Le Drian would meet Gebran Bassil, head of Lebanon’s biggest Christian bloc and Aoun’s son-in-law who was hit with U.S. sanctions last year for alleged corruption and his ties to Hezbollah.
+He has also asked to meet Gebran Bassil, the leader of Lebanon’s biggest Christian political bloc and Aoun’s son-in-law, who is under U.S. sanctions for alleged corruption and his ties to Hezbollah.

 (Additional reporting by Ellen Francis in Beirut; Editing by Chris Reese and Giles Elgood)